iSwapna/algol/Nqueens/README.md

 Algorithm:
 	Recursive method with backtracking for N queens

-	1. Place k-th queen of  on a safe row in the next available column
+	1. Place k-th queen of N on a safe row in the next available column
 	2. Try to find a safe solution by trying all combinations further down for k + 1 -th to N-th queens and columns.
 	3. If all of the k + 1 -th result in a conflict further down,